Germany getting tough on knife crime – DW – 08/18/2024

 How to police knife crime?

 Given this, Baier is skeptical that Faeser's law will make much difference in the long term.
-He added, however, that it might at least simplify Germany's legislation, which is currently extremely complicated as each state has its own rules about what kind of knife is and isn't allowed.
+Nevertheless, he argued that it might at least simplify Germany's legislation, which is currently very complicated, as each state has its own rules about what kinds of knives are and aren't allowed.

 "It's a good signal, so to speak," he said.
 "But if you're looking for the benefit in terms of preventing knife crime, then I would say that it has no benefit."
-That's because, Baier argued, people who carry dangerous knives will continue to do so, whether they are legal or not.
+People who carry dangerous knives will continue to do so, whether they are legal or not, Baier argued.

 That speaks to the more immediate problem of how to police possible attacks in the first place.
 Lars Wendland, chairperson of the German police union GdP, welcomed Faeser's proposal in principle, but argued that police needed more than just a legal change to work effectively.
 "What use is a tightening of the law if we can't enforce it?" he told DW.
 "We also have to look at whether we have the personnel and material to implement it."